Regulatory Status

 Florida Distribution

-Muscovy ducks have populations all over the state with the largest being in Jacksonville, Miami, Fort Lauderdale, West Palm Beach, Fort Meyers, Tampa, and Orlando.
+Muscovy ducks have populations all over the state with the largest being in Jacksonville, Miami, Fort Lauderdale, West Palm Beach, Fort Myers, Tampa, and Orlando.
 See where the species has been reported in Florida.

 Potential Impacts